Teaching

 PHYS 8A: Introductory Physics I — GSI, Spring 2024

-At Jacobs University Bremen, I served as a Teaching Assistant (TA) for the following courses.
+At Jacobs University Bremen, I taught the following courses.

 Particles and Fields — TA, Spring 2020